 Glucose intolerance has been reported in COC users.
-Women with impaired glucose tolerance or diabetes mellitus who use COCs should be carefully monitored (see section 4.3 Contraindication).
+Women with impaired glucose tolerance or diabetes mellitus who use COCs should be carefully monitored (See section 4.3 Contraindications).

 A small proportion of women will have adverse lipid changes while taking OCs.
-Nonhormonal birth control should be considered in women with uncontrolled dyslipidemias.
+Nonhormonal contraception should be considered in women with uncontrolled dyslipidemias.
 Persistent hypertriglyceridemia may occur in a small proportion of COC users.
-Elevations of plasma triglycerides in COC users may lead to pancreatitis and other complications.
+Elevations of plasma triglycerides may lead to pancreatitis and other complications.